Planning a holiday to the beautiful island of Bali and looking for the best things to do in Bali? Here are tips on how to have the best holiday!

 Visit the rice terraces

 For a picture-perfect Instagram photo, you must visit Tegallalang, a 7km stretch of road north of Ubud.
-It does get quite busy but the views are worth it.
+It does get quite busy but the views are worth it and it’s one of the coolest things to do in Bali.

 For a quieter, more laid-back location to view beautiful rice terraces, visit Jataluwih in the Tabanan region of Bali.
 It is approximately a 1.5 hr drive from Seminyak but worth the drive.
 Between February and April, the rice will be lovely and green with harvesting usually occurring in June.